A continuation criterion for the Landau equation with very soft and Coulomb potentials: Introduction

+As mentioned earlier, the benefit of Theorem \ref{t:other-upper} is that it requires less decay for the initial condition, at the cost of a stronger assumption of decay for positive times.

+On a more technical note, the assumption of polymomial decay at time zero is not used quantitatively in Theorem \ref{t:other-upper}, and is only required in order to apply results from the literature about propagating lower bounds forward in time.
+By contrast, the Gaussian decay assumption \eqref{e:fin-upper} plays an important quantitative role in Theorem \ref{t:upper}.

-When combined with the results of \cite{henderson2017smoothing}, our Theorem \ref{t:upper} implies that $f$ satisfies regularity estimates of all orders on $[t,T]\times\R^6$ for any $t>0$, with constants depending only on $t$, $T$, the initial data, and the constants in \eqref{e:cond}.
+When combined with the results of \cite{henderson2017smoothing}, our Theorems \ref{t:upper} and \ref{t:other-upper} imply that $f$ satisfies regularity estimates of all orders on $[t,T]\times\R^6$ for any $t>0$, with constants depending only on $t$, $T$, the initial data, and the constants in \eqref{e:cond}.
 Furthermore, the continuation criterion \eqref{e:old-condition} from \cite[Theorem 1.3]{HST2019rough} applies to $f$, because of our assumptions on $f_{\rm in}$.
 Therefore, bounding the $L^p_v$ norm in \eqref{e:old-condition} with Theorem \ref{t:upper}, we immediately obtain: